 In this article, you'll find some general best practices to help you better manage your lists.

 - All recipients need to opt-in to your list.

 MailChimp is a permission-based newsletter delivery service.
 This means that no purchased, rented, or scraped lists can be used in MailChimp even if these addresses are for people in your industry, trade association, etc. These lists are notorious for providing bad addresses that can cause high bounce rates and lead to blacklisting.
-If you have a list of prospects you'll need to send them an invitation through your personal or business email account asking them to join your email marketing list.
+If you have a list of prospects, send them an invitation through your personal or business email account that asks them to join your email marketing list through your MailChimp signup form.
 You could also publicize the invitation through social media outlets as a way to get subscribers.
-This article can help you determine if your list is okay to upload to MailChimp.

 - Use double opt-in for your signup forms.

 Subscribers complete the double opt-in process by filling out your signup form first and then confirming subscription to your list.
 This tells you they are certain they want to receive your emails, and ensures that the email address they sign up with is valid.